 Working For Yourself Pt.1: How To Create Value for Other People

-Welcome to the first in a series of blog posts titled ‘Working For Yourself’.
-In this series, I’ll be going through the steps needed to start working for yourself as a freelancer, from a laptop, with the option of working from anywhere in the world.
+This is the first post in my series ‘Working For Yourself’.
+In it, I’ll be going through the steps needed to start working for yourself as a freelancer, from a laptop, with the option of working from anywhere in the world.

 The series will be divided into 6 parts: